top of page

 Letting go is hard, especially when you care deeply.
 But you don’t have to carry the weight alone.

 Hire smart.
 Train well.
 Set clear expectations.
-Then get out of the way.
+Then step back.

 Delegation isn’t a sign of weakness.
-It’s a sign that you trust your team and that you know how to lead.
+It’s a sign that you trust your team and know how to lead.

 Support for Supervisors

-Feeling overwhelmed or unsure how to delegate the right way?
+Feeling overwhelmed or unsure how to practice delegation without guilt?
 You’re not alone.

 You can: